 Eco-sustainability in fashion: the risks to be avoided

 In the fashion industry the term eco-sustainable is often used.

-Specifically, eco-sustainable fashion, through the production of eco-sustainable clothing , aims to reduce the environmental impact of the traditional fashion industry by using eco-friendly fabrics for the production of garments.
+Specifically, eco-sustainable fashion, through the production of eco-sustainable clothing , aims to reduce the environmental impact of the traditional fashion industry by using eco-friendly clothing and fabrics.